 The Dean’s List is awarded on a semester basis for full-time, degree-seeking students with a semester GPA of 3.5 or above.
 The list is compiled at the end of each semester, a few days after final grades are due.
 In order to be included on the Dean’s List, all of your courses must be graded, meaning no NR or I grades may be a grade for one of your courses.

-Notice of the award is sent to students via email and the student’s parents or guardian via mail.
+Notice of the award is sent to students via email.
 Student names and class standing are also published on the Hope website.
 You can see each semester you were named to the Dean's List on your transcript.

 If you have NR or I grades at the time the Dean's List is compiled and you later resolve those grades to qualify for the Dean’s List, it will be placed on your academic record.
-However, you and your parents will not be notified, and your name may not appear in the web announcement.
-These processes are completed only once a semester.
+However, you will not be notified, and your name will not appear in the web announcement.
+Dean's List announcements are completed only once a semester.